 To recover quickly, you need your sleep.
 Often, patients sleep poorly if they have discomfort or if they are anxious, so today’s cosmetic surgeons make sure their patients have the right sleep cycle by providing proper pain medicine and by insisting that they not sleep during the day.
 (Best way to stay awake is to get some light exercise, as mentioned above.)
 If you need a short-acting sleeping pill for just a Aftercare 193 night or two, that is fine.
 “Be awake during the day, but sleep at night.”

 To heal, you need protein.
 And your body needs carbohydrates and fluids to function normally.
 Any kind of fluids, whatever you like.
 When patients come in one to two days after surgery and state that they “feel weak,” the first question is: “Are you eating?”
-Long ago, we learned that patients might not be eating because they were taking too much pain medicines that were making them nauseous.
-As we mentioned above, today’s pain medicines are effective, and without that unpleasant side effect.
+Long ago, we learned that patients might not be eating because they were taking too much pain medicine that was making them nauseous.
+As we mentioned above, today’s pain medicines are effective without that unpleasant side effect.

 What to Expect

 The timing of your first postoperative visit to the surgeon will be dependent upon the procedure(s).
-Face and neck lifts, tummy tucks and some breast surgery patients may be seen daily in the first few days.
-Less involved operations—such as nasal and eyelid procedures—typically, do not require the first visit for four to six days.
+Face and neck lifts, tummy tucks and some breast surgery patients may be seen daily for the first few days.
+Less involved operations such as nasal and eyelid procedures, typically do not require the first visit for four to six days.
 It is generally advisable to refrain from strenuous activities such as running, tennis and contact sports for seven to ten days beyond the basic recovery periods listed above.
 Healing rates vary.
 But typically you can expect to be presentable within one to two weeks after any of these procedures.
-Most swelling and any bruising have usually disappeared by the seventh to tenth day.
+Most swelling and bruising has usually disappeared by the seventh to tenth day.
 Cosmetics used for camouflage can be applied as early as three to five days following surgery.
 The longest period that any stitches remain in place is 14 days.